-At the end of each of the three (3) trimesters, progress reports or "report cards" are uploaded to student electronic portfolios.
+At the end of each of the three (3) trimesters, progress reports or "report cards" are uploaded to student electronic portfolios found within the parent plus portal.
 The final report car at the end of the year (the end of Trimester 3) will be sent home in hardcopy form.